juliaguida/oystercard/further_javascript/README.md

 1. I can build a frontend single-page app using only pure Javascript.
 1. I can request and use data from an external API.
-1. I can build my own libraries (here, a testing framework)

-That last goal may come later in the week or weekend.
+1. I can explain that libraries are made of ordinary code that I could write myself if I needed to.

 ## Structure of the week